nvidia-riva/tutorials/wfst_class_lm.md

 The latter option provides for better weighting between in-domain and out of domain LMs.
-Please refer to the tutorial ["How To Train, Evaluate, and Fine-Tune an n-gram Language Model"](asr-python-advanced-nemo-ngram-training-and-finetuning.ipynb) for LM model interpolation using KenLM.
+Refer to the tutorial ["How To Train, Evaluate, and Fine-Tune an n-gram Language Model"](asr-python-advanced-nemo-ngram-training-and-finetuning.ipynb) for LM model interpolation using KenLM.
 Alternatively, [SRILM](http://www.speech.sri.com/projects/srilm/) (license required) can also be used here.